Frequently Asked Questions

 16. What factors does the SEC consider in determining the amount of the award?

-The Rules require that we consider many factors in determining the amount of an award based on the unique facts and circumstances of each case.
+If the award amount is over $5 million, the Commission will consider the following factors in determining the amount of an award based on the facts and circumstances of each case.

 We may increase the award percentage based on the existence of these factors: